The Fancy Dress Party

 ‘I wonder what’s through there,’ he thought.
 And, kneeling down, he scuffed away some soil with his paws, and then, crawling on his tummy, wriggled into the hole.

 When he came out on the other side of the fence he found that he was in a lane.
+That wasn’t very interesting.
 But, just as he was about to go back into the garden, he saw a van approaching.

 ‘Perhaps the driver’s lost and wants directions,’ he thought as the van stopped.

 But the van driver wasn’t lost.
-And, as Charlie waited, two men wearing uniforms jumped down and took a large net from the van.
+And, as Sam waited, two men wearing uniforms jumped down and took a large net from the van.
 Then, without warning, they quickly threw it over him.

 ‘Got you!
 You cheeky chimp!’ shouted one of the men.